Sh1nbatsu/middle.messenger.praktikum.yandex/README.md

 ### **Routing**

-On the current stage of development, routing is realised via change in url for some links and <a> tags.
+On the current stage of development, routing is realised via change in url for some links and <a> tags

 / - login page